While the concept of digital nomad may be somewhat new, the nomadic lifestyle isn’t.

 Remote teams get more done in less time.
 They can start new projects faster, focus on what needs doing, and improve your bottom line rapidly.
 They don’t need to commute to work to get a task done, and they can choose the times of day that’s most suitable to their method of work too.

 According to a report from Coso Cloud, 23% of remote workers also say that they’re willing to put extra hours outside of their allotted time into getting the job done well.

 2. You draw from a larger talent pool

-If your business is focussed on just hiring local talent, then your options for finding skills are limited.
+If your business is focused on just hiring local talent, then your options for finding certain skillsets are limited.
 You might be able to convince a handful of people to relocate to come to your office, but for the most part, your talent pool will be extremely small.
 However, if you’re willing to work with remote workers and digital nomads, then the world is your oyster.

 You get the option to pull the skills that you need from anywhere in the world.
 What’s more, you could find that you’re more appealing to the current candidate market.
 68% of millennials say that they would be more likely to work for a company that offers remote working as an option.

 These days, you don’t need to worry about renting expensive office space and buying business computers to be in business.
 If you’re working with digital nomads and remote workers, they create their own offices, so you don’t have to.
 You can minimise your real estate demands and overheads this way, keeping your expenses as low as possible.